CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 After that, the game can be installed (though Online mode will still not work).

+## GTAV Enhanced

+On linux, you'll need a special version of GE-Proton https://github.com/telqor/proton-ge-custom/releases/tag/GE-Proton9-25-GTA
+- download the `tar.gz` file from there
+- extract the folder in Heroic's `tools` folder (`~/.config/heroic/tools/proton/GE-Proton9-25-GTA`) or in `~/.steam/root/compatibilitytools.d/GE-Proton9-25-GTA/`
+- then it will show up as an option in the game's settings `wine version` selector

 ## Rockstar Games on MacOS

 To run GTAV on Mac, the free `wine-crossover` wine that can be installed with Heroic doesn't work.
 There are 2 options: